 Still, as nice as this sounds, for a methodology to be truly beneficial, you must be able to find tangible evidence of its successes.
 How do the benefits of DevOps translate into practice?
 How do you measure improvements, and where?
 Is there a way to gauge exactly what kind of DevOps structure your business requires, or which areas are in direst need of improvement?

-One does not necessarily require the help of a DevOps Leader to establish the metrics for success.
+One does not necessarily require the help of a DevOps Leader to choose the most appropriate DevOps performance metrics.
 These will always be based on your own management and business goals.
 Once you have a clear idea of what you want to achieve, these metrics can help you understand what level your operations will need to be performing at.